Russell Sage College

 Both campuses are in walkable, diverse and lively communities, with theatres, concert venues, museums, dining and shopping options and opportunities for outdoor recreation.
 A creative and civic-minded population helps the area thrive.
 Sage’s Where to Eat, Play and Stay guide, All Over Albany and Iloveny.com are great resources on the area.

-Frequent shuttles between Russell Sage College and Sage College of Albany make the resources on and near each campus accessible to all Sage students.
+Frequent shuttles between Sage’s Troy campus and Sage’s Albany campus make the resources on and near each campus accessible to all Sage students.

 New York’s Capital District is 150 miles north of New York City and west of Boston; 220 miles south of Montreal; 300 miles east of Buffalo.